Marchington Woodlands

 Marchington Woodlands is a village and former civil parish, now in the parish of Marchington, in the East Staffordshire district, in the county of Staffordshire, England.
 It has a church and a village hall.
-The local first school was closed in the 1990s and the building was converted into a private home.
+The local first school was closed in 1981 and the building was converted into a private home.
 Marchington Woodlands consists mostly of farms and cottages. it is often Referred to by locals as The Woodlands.
 It is located near Uttoxeter.
 In 1931 the parish had a population of 273.

 History

 Marchington Woodlands became a village in 1859 with the opening of the Parish church.

 Governance

 Marchington Woodlands is part of the Crown ward in East Staffordshire and is represented by the Conservative Charles Hardwick.
 And the Dove ward in Staffordshire County council and is represented by Bob Fraser who is also Conservative.

 Marchington Woodlands is part of the Burton constituency in the House of Commons.
 Prior to Brexit in 2020 it was part of the West Midlands constituency and was represented by 6 MEPs.